JuliaDynamics/CriticalTransitions.jl/docs/src/examples/duffing_TPT.md

 Nfix = Na+Nb+Nouter
 ```

-We plot the computed boundaries, for which we compute a triangulation using the distmesh module.
+We plot the computed boundaries, for which we compute a triangulation using the `distmesh2D` module.

 ```@example
 fig = scatter(ptsA[:,1], ptsA[:,2], label="A points")